-- A. If any Signatory to this PA determines that its terms will not or cannot be carried out, that party will immediately consult with the other signatories to attempt to develop an amendment per Stipulation XVI that if circumstances change over time and warrant revision of the stipulations.
-If within thirty calendar (30) days (or another time period agreed to by all Signatories) an amendment cannot be reached, any Signatory may terminate this PA upon written notification to the other Signatories with the obligations accruing up to the date of termination remaining in full force and effect. - B. If the PA is terminated, and prior to work continuing on the Project, FRA must either (1) execute a new Memorandum of Agreement or PA pursuant to 36 CFR § 800.6(c) or § 800.14(b), or (2) request, take into account, and respond to the comments of the ACHP under 36 CFR § 800.7.
+- A. If any Signatory to this PA determines that its terms will not or cannot be carried out or if circumstances change over time and warrant revision of the stipulations, that Signatory will immediately consult with the other Signatories to attempt to develop an amendment to this PA per Stipulation XVI.
+If within thirty calendar (30) days (or another time period agreed to by all Signatories) an amendment cannot be reached, any Signatory may terminate this PA upon written notification to FRA and the other Signatories with the obligations accruing up to the date of termination remaining in full force and effect. - B. If this PA is terminated, and prior to work continuing on the Project, FRA must either (1) execute a new Memorandum of Agreement or PA pursuant to 36 CFR § 800.6(c) or § 800.14(b), or (2) request, take into account, and respond to the comments of the ACHP under 36 CFR § 800.7.
 FRA will notify the Signatories and Concurring Parties as to the course of action it will pursue.